baudren/NoteOrganiser/roadmap.md

 # General
 [x] create an Information class, holding all the necessary information, shared
     among every frame or widget.
+[ ] Include a setup.py script, with installation.
+[ ] include an example notebook, for the syntax (and a link to the modified
+    markdown syntax).

 # Library
 [x] remake icons